 All 3 Queen’s Park Labour Councillors introduced themselves and instructed the room that in the case of concerns, residents can discuss them with the Councillors after the event and if anyone ever needs to contact them, there are email addresses online and regular surgeries.

-Sarah relayed some house rules.
+Sarah relayed some house rules

 Adam Ross (Resident) expressed a concern about why homeowners are restricted on the committee which Sarah responded to by saying the RA is supported by the Housing Resident Engagement Team, which is funded by the HRA (Housing Revenue Account).
 The Engagement Team is liaising with other council departments and exploring alternative options for an RA for private residents.